SamuraiAku/PkgToSoftwareBOM.jl/README.md

     - versions in use
     - where the package can be downloaded from
     - SPDX verification code
+    - determines the declared license and scans all source files for additional licenses present
 - A complete artifact list
     - artifact version resolved to the target platform
         - target platform may be changed by an advanced user
     - where the artifact can be downloaded from
     - download checksum
+    - determines the declared license and scans all source files for additional licenses present

-Future versions may be able to fill in additional fields including copyright text and software license.
+Future versions may be able to fill in additional fields including copyright text.

 PkgToSoftwareBOM defaults to using the General registry but can use other registries and even mutiple registries as the source(s) of package information.